kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 Whether attaching session persistence to an xRoute or a service, it's important to consider the relationship the cookie `Path` attribute has with the route path.

-When the `SessionPersistencePolicy` policy is attached to an xRoute, the implementor should interpret the path as configured on the xRoute.
+When session persistence is enabled on a xRoute rule, the implementor should interpret the path as configured on the xRoute.
 To interpret the `Path` attribute from an xRoute, implementors should take note of the
 following: